<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 • Fewer advanced analytics features

-Pricing: Free trial available; paid plans start around $24/user/month
+MeetJamie pricing: Free trial available; paid plans from around $24 per user per month

 Best for: Teams that want structured, no-friction summaries